 should also pray for our ways to be righteous in all

 things.
-Jesus worried over His disciples in temptation, as He warned
+Yeshua worried over His disciples in temptation, as He warned

 them, "keep watching and praying that you may not enter into

 temptation; the spirit is willing, but the flesh is weak" (Matthew 26:41).
 We often want to do the right things in God's eyes, but there is a war in ourselves with darkness and urges of the flesh (Romans 7:14-24).

 Yeshua noted, "the flesh is weak," so if you are at all concerned you

 might sin, then remove yourself from those situations.

 - But deliver us from evil - Ask the Lord for help and

 deliverance from adversity and wicked people.
 Ask also that people who